Max Liebermann: Commemoration

 In 2005/2006, the Skirball Cultural Center in Los Angeles and the Jewish Museum in New York mounted the first major museum exhibition in the United States of Liebermann's work.

 On 30 April 2006, the Max Liebermann Society opened a permanent museum in the Liebermann family's villa in the Wannsee district of Berlin.
 The artist's wife, Martha Liebermann, was forced to sell the villa in 1940.
 On 5 March 1943, at the age of 85 and bedridden from a stroke, she was notified to get ready for deportation to Theresienstadt concentration camp.
 Instead, she committed suicide in the family home, Haus Liebermann, hours before police arrived to take her away.
 There is a stolperstein for her in front of their former home by the Brandenburg Gate in Berlin.

 In 2011, the Israel Museum returned a painting to the Max Liebermann estate, decades after the masterpiece was looted from a Jewish museum in Nazi Germany.
 Liebermann had loaned his painting to the Jewish Museum in Berlin in the 1930s.
 The work, along with many others, disappeared from the museum during World War II.

-His painting Riders on the Beach was found as part of the Munich Art Hoard.